StevenLOL/ialp2016_Shared_Task/paper_cache/readme.md

-Here is the data folder for the shared task.
+Here is data folder for shared task.

 #Files in the folder
 \*.pickle are data files contrain training vectors, training target , test vectors, test ids